-We hereby consent to the incorporation by reference in the Registration Statement on Form S-8 (No. 333-232109) of So-Young International Inc. of our report dated April 27, 2020 relating to the financial statements, which appears in this Form 20-F.
+We hereby consent to the incorporation by reference in the Registration Statement on Form S-8 (No. 333-232109) of So-Young International Inc. of our report dated April 30, 2021 relating to the financial statements and the effectiveness of internal control over financial reporting, which appears in this Form 20-F.